pearsonca/scala-commsim/index.md

-That may be true in some cases, but the central assumption of network analyses, that the represented entities and interactions are of a small set of formal types, have limited empirical basis for covert groups.
-As such, we should be skeptical attempting network-based techniques on these covert groups.
+That may be true in some cases, but the central assumption of network analyses, that the represented entities and interactions are of a small set of formal types, has limited empirical basis for covert groups.
+Therefore, we should be skeptical of applying network-based techniques to covert groups.

-If we wish to more confidently characterize the performance of these assorted network criteria, we must acknowledge they are applied to shadows of the true phenomena.
-We can make guesses about the underlying mechanisms, simulate them, and then project those observations of those mechanics into a network representation for analysis.
+If we wish to more confidently use network-based analysis, we should ground the performance of those techniques against more detailed models of underlying phenomena.
+These detailed models suffer from a knowledge problem as well, but we may reason about them in a more principled way and may consider many alternative scenarios.
+With these guesses about the underlying mechanisms, we can simulate activity and then project observations of that activity into a network representation for analysis.

-We demonstrate just such an approach by augmenting an empirical dataset with synthetic results for simulated covert groups.
+We demonstrate such an approach by augmenting an empirical dataset with synthetic results for simulated covert groups.
 We discuss the results and implications for naive application of social network analyses to covert groups.